Iran Built a Cocaine-Drone Corridor in Bolivia. Washington Looked Away

 Nevertheless, the election of a new centrist president in Bolivia introduces a potential inflection point, signaling greater openness to cooperation with the United States and institutional rebalancing.
 Without sustained pressure, however, the underlying system remains intact.
 Until policy aligns with reality, the trajectory holds and Iran will continue operating in Bolivia.

-Jose Lev is an American–Israeli scholar specializing in Middle Eastern security doctrine and regional strategy.
-A multilingual veteran of the Israel Defense Forces and the U.S. Army, he holds three master’s degrees and is completing a Ph.D. in Intelligence and Global Security in the Washington, D.C., area.
+Jose Lev Alvarez is an American-Israeli scholar specializing in Middle Eastern security policy.
+A multilingual veteran of the IDF Special Forces and the U.S. Army, he holds a B.S. in neuroscience with a minor in Israel Studies from American University, three master’s degrees (international geostrategy, applied economics, and intelligence studies), and a medical degree.
+He is completing a Ph.D. in intelligence and global security in the Washington, D.C., area.
+In addition to serving as a writing fellow at Middle East Forum, he blogs for The Times of Israel, contributes to the Washington Examiner, and regularly provides geopolitical analysis on Latin American television networks.

 See more from this Author